steelwheels/KiwiScript/KiwiLibrary/Document/FileClass.md

 #### Return value
 When the closing file is succeeded, return value will be "0".
 If some errors were occurred, Non zero value will be returned.

-### `read` method
+### `getLine` method
-Read entire contents of file and return it as string value.
+Read a line string from file and return it as string value.
+The string will be terminated by "\n" except the last line.
+When there are no string to be read, the return value will be *nil*.
 ````
-var string = file.read()
+var string = file.getLine()
 ````
 #### Parameter(s)
 none
 #### Return value
-If the read operation is succeeded, the string value is returned.
-On the other hand, when the reading is failed, this value will be nil.
+See method description.

-### `write` method
+### `put` method
-Write the parameter string into the file.
+Write the string into the file.
 ```
-var size = file.write(string)
+var size = file.put(string)
 ```
 ### Parameter(s)
 |Parameter    |Type   |Description                    |